This smooth and fruity apple butter is delicious spread on toasts, mixed in porridge, or eaten with sweet potatoes or in sandwiches.

 What is apple butter?

-Apple butter is a concentrated form of apple sauce.
 The apples are cooked with sugar and spices in a slow cooker for 10 hours or overnight until you have a thick and dark paste.

-If you do not have a slow cooker, you can use a heavy bottom pan or preserving pan.
+If you do not have a slow cooker, you can use a heavy bottom pan or a preserving pan.

 How to use apple butter?